alfredtangsw/steamvox/README.md

 (Credit to Google-sensei for this definition)

 # Why SteamVox Matters
-When I was in a sales optimisation role in the video game industry, my team encountered a problem that we were not equipped to answer.
+When I was in a sales optimisation role in the video game industry, my team encountered a problem that we were not fully equipped to answer.

 Whenever new content was released, product managers wanted to know how players responded to the update.
 The best we could do without the power of data science was to read a small number of reviews and talk to veteran players to get a rough sense of player sentiment.

+There are 2 problems here:

-The problem is, this manually gathered data does not necessarily represent the whole player demographic. (e.g. 30 opinions can't speak for 1 million people!)
+1. This manually gathered data does not necessarily represent the whole player demographic.

-On the other hand, you can't spend 20.83 working days reading 10,000 reviews at the rate of 1 per minute with 0 failures.
-(Yes, I calculated.)
-That's a whole month of working hours spent on labelling.
+2. Employees can't each spend 20.83 working days reading 10,000 reviews at the rate of 1 per minute with 0 failures.
+That's a whole month of working hours spent on labelling!
+(I like using data and estimations to put things in perspective.)

-By the time you finish compiling the info manually and make a pivot table in Excel, your information could be outdated.
-Employees also have better things to do than just sit around reading and labelling Excel cells.
+3. By the time you finish compiling the data manually and make a pivot table in Excel, your information could be outdated.

 I made SteamVox to solve precisely this business problem.
 Instead of spending 21 days reading 10,000 reviews, you could spend 2 hours tweaking settings and training the model, then get your output.